 Instructions for Authors

-The Applied Research Journal of Biotechnology (ARJB) welcomes the submission of manuscripts in the various fields relating to the Biotechnology
+Applied Research Journal of Humanities and Social Sciences (ARJHSS) welcomes the submission of manuscripts in the various fields relating to humanities and social sciences.

 There is a free publication of high-quality articles.
 This is to say that the publication fee is waived for authors of such scholarly manuscripts.
-The free publication is aimed at encouraging researchers and also, maintaining the standard of Applied Research Journal of Biotechnology (ARJB).
-The Journal is a scholarly on-line, peer-reviewed and international journal of biotechnology that publishes manuscripts that meet scientific excellence.
+The free publication is aimed at encouraging researchers and also, maintaining the standard of Applied Research Journal of Humanities and Social Sciences (ARJHSS).
+ARJHSS is a scholarly on-line, peer-reviewed and international journal of Humanities and Social Sciences that publishes manuscripts that are of high quality.

 Electronic submission of manuscripts is strongly encouraged.
 The text, tables, and figures should be included in a single Microsoft Word file attachment (preferably, texts should be typed in Arial font, size 12 and double spacing).

 Submit manuscripts as an e-mail attachment to the Editorial Office at:

 A manuscript number will be mailed to the corresponding author same day, within 24 hours.